Self Love That Isn't Like Working a Second Job.

 I have done lots of gigs.
 I have recorded and released my first album and put together a band.
 I received two awards after my Diploma of Music course last year for most outstanding student and outstanding performance.

-Recently I have noticed that I no longer value myself based on my body meeting societies expectations of being perfect.
+And guess what, I have noticed that I no longer value myself based on my body meeting some fucked up version of 'perfect'.

 Do we not realise yet that all of this sort of self talk is so enormously focused on what we look like that it’s not really getting away from the problem?